-- ii. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least four days before the meeting confirming his withdrawal of it; - iii. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. retain acceptance of office forms from councillors; - vii. retain a copy of every councillor's register of interests; - viii. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - ix. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - x. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xi. arrange for legal deeds to be executed; See also standing order 22 below. - xii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiii. record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose;
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 4 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority. - xv. refer a planning application received by the Council to the Chairman or in his absence the Vice-Chairman of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council - xvi. where due dates of planning applications are near the next scheduled meeting the Clerk will, in the first instance, request extension to submit comments, to enable the application to be considered at that meeting;

-- xiv. refer a planning application received by the council to the Chairman or in his absence the Vice-Chairman of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council; - xv. the council delegates power to the Clerk to respond to planning applications which are received between meetings and where response times would prevent inclusion of the planning application at a normal council meeting. - xvi. the powers granted in paragraph xv above may be superseded if either the Chairman or, in his absence, the Vice-Chairman or a minimum of two Councillors request the Clerk, within seven days of receipt of the notice of the planning application, to call a special meeting to discuss the planning application. - xvii. councillors who wish to have comments included in the Clerk's response to planning applications under the powers granted by paragraph xv above, must forward such comments to the Clerk within seven days of receipt of the notice of the planning application. - xviii. when the receipt of the planning application falls within the timescales outlined in paragraph xvi above, the Clerk may request an extension from the planning authority to the response date, in order to include the planning application at the next scheduled council meeting. - xix. the council agrees that the following planning applications will not require a comment unless requested by the Chairman or, in his absence, the Vice-Chairman or a minimum of two councillors, within seven days of receipt of notice of the planning application - work to trees within a garden which does not impact upon the street scene; - works to farm buildings; - works to trees within a conservation area, unless involving the felling of such trees, and - internal work. - xx. manage access to information about the council via the publication scheme; and - xxi. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect.

-See also standing order 22 below.
+- xvii. the Council delegates authority to the Clerk to respond to planning applications that are received between meetings, and where response due dates are in between scheduled meetings; - xviii. the authority granted in paragraph xvii above, will be superseded if either the Chairman or, in his absence, the Vice-chairman, or a minimum of two Councillors request the Clerk, within 7 days of receipt of the planning application, to call a special meeting to consider it; - xix. the Council agrees that the following planning applications will not require a comment, unless requested by the Chairman or, in his absence, the Vice-Chairman, or a minimum of two Councillors, within 7 days of receipt of the planning application: - work to trees within a garden, that does not impact on the street scene; - works to farm buildings; - works to trees wihin a conservation area, unless involving the felling of such trees, and; - internal work. - xx. manage access to information about the Council via the publication scheme; and - retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect. (see also standing order 23).